kinow/auto-mhm-test-domains/README.md

 workflow that runs [mHM][mhm], the mesoscale hydrological model, using the mHM test domain data.
 A Docker container is used to run mHM.

+The two images below were created using the workflow in this repository, and running the [`plot.py`][plotpy] script (it uses Xarray and Matplotlib to parse the NetCDF test output).

 <div>
   <img src="./docs/plot_1991_1993.gif" style="max-width: 400px;" />
   <img src="./docs/plot_1993_1995.gif" style="max-width: 400px;" />